How a grandmother from Nigeria ended up in Beyoncé's 'Black Is King'

-The 69-year-old Nigerian grandmother appeared in two music videos in Beyoncé's highly anticipated "Black Is King" album, which premiered on Disney+ on Friday.
+The 69-year-old Nigerian grandmother appeared in two music videos in Beyoncé’s highly anticipated ”Black Is King” album, which premiered on Disney+ last week.

 The album is based on the singer’s soundtrack album, ”The Lion King: The Gift,” which was created for the 2019 remake of the original Disney film “The Lion King.”